icemesh/big4-dc-disasm/README.md

 Open the terminal and run the following command:

 ```
-.\big4-dc-disasm .\ss-block-isl-spires-combat.bin
+.\big4-dc-disasm .\ss-block-isl-spires-combat.bin > .\ss-block-isl-spires-combat.txt
 ```

-The program will print on the terminal the script disassembled.
+This will redirect the output of the program to the file ss-block-isl-spires-combat.txt